dvinubius/nextjs-twitter-clone/README.md

 Tweet page has meta tags for SEO (opengraph)

 ### Implementation
-- ✅ (BE) get data for 1 tweet
+- [x] (BE) get data for 1 tweet
-- ✅ tweet page on dynamic route with interactable tweet
+- [x] tweet page on dynamic route with interactable tweet
-- ✅ access tweet page: link surface on tweet
+- [x] access tweet page: link surface on tweet
-- ✅ quoters
+- [x] quoters

 ## 6 Consistent Navigation & Titles
-- ✅ back navigation & Title for tweet page
+- [x] back navigation & Title for tweet page
-- ✅ back navigation & Title for profile page
+- [x] back navigation & Title for profile page

 ## 7 Add *Reply* Feature
 Reply is like creating a new tweet while quoting.
 The purpose is for you to engage with the author while both your followers and the author's followers will see your reply in their feed.